Bekey/Gravinull2D/README.md

 - Still doing net-code.
 What a challenge.
 - Levels are now loaded from the server.
 Also supports multiple players.
 - It took really really long to have a lag-free setup.
 There's a lot of stuff missing, but at least it's lag free: http://i.imgur.com/rfcKLLI.gif

+###### 09/12/2013 - Day 8675
+- Uh, feels like it was just yesterday.
+- Fiddled around with the netcode, in the end I just rewrote the entire entity system to fit the syncing server-client better.
+- Also mostly fixed the rubberbanding by syncing x,y, velocity-x and velocity-y individually as opposed to together when both x and y are out of sync.
+- Some issues about phantom mines, probably related to client side predictions.
+Phantom mines cause a lot of trouble when interacted, so we need to make sure they're never to be found.
+- Amy apparently learned how to use transmogrify, it's what amy does: http://i.imgur.com/Ata8Z2L.gif (if you watched buffy, it'll make sense)
+- And another cute bug: http://i.imgur.com/kWQhoTO.gif